-Most stir-fry recipes are very easy (this Korean beef recipe is a good example).
-The only "difficult" part is prepping the veggies and mixing the sauce, and even that's not truly difficult to do.
-The cooking itself is usually a matter of minutes.
+Most stir-fry recipes are easy (this Korean beef recipe is a good example).
+After prepping the veggies and mixing the sauce, the cooking itself is a matter of minutes.
+This recipe is even easier because there's hardly any prep work.
+You simply mix the sauce, cook the chicken, then add the sauce and cook until it thickens.
+The chicken comes out juicy and flavorful!

 Ingredients

 Like most stir-fry recipes, the list of ingredients may seem daunting.
-But it's quick to gather, and the cooking itself happens very fast.
+But it's quick to gather, and the cooking itself happens fast.
+See the recipe card for exact measurements.
+Here are my comments on some of the ingredients.

 For the sauce: